 A more detailed description of services can be found in 9 A.A.C.
-28, Article 2 and Sections 1200 and 1300 of the AMPM.
+28, Article 2 and Chapter 1200 00 of the AMPM.

-Attendant Care: A service provided by a trained attendant for members who reside in their own homes and which may include homemaker services, personal care, coordination of services, general supervision and assistance, companionship, socialization and skills development.
+Attendant Care: A service provided by a trained attendant for members who reside in their own homes and is a combination of services which may include homemaker services, personal care, coordination of services, general supervision and assistance, companionship, socialization and skills development.
+Attendant care services are not considered duplicative of hospice services.